IPv4 vs IPv6 from a Consumer’s Point of View

 In Summary: Not All That Different for Consumers

-A worldwide shortage of IPv4 addresses is already underway, but we’re still years away from this hurting the average consumer or business in a way that is tangible.
-In our current technological environment, most businesses are going to get more immediate speed and security benefits from using a dedicated IP address, even if it’s IPv4, on a Managed Dedicated Server.
+A worldwide shortage of IPv4 addresses is already underway, but we’re still years away from it hurting the average consumer or business in a tangible way.
+In our current technological environment, most businesses will get greater immediate speed and security benefits from using a dedicated IPv4 address on a Managed Dedicated Server.
 Until then, adopting IPv6 as a replacement for IPv4 is largely a problem for administrators and device manufacturers.

 InMotion Hosting Contributor